 But even though they aren’t screaming Bieber believers, these grandparents are still groupies.
 And as groupies they have a reason to smile: they are in the presence of their idols.
 Deadheads and Juggalos can only dream they had as much access to the objects of their affection as the Four Freshmen Society does.
 The current Freshmen, and often an alum or two, are active participants of the convention and can be seen chatting, posing for pictures or milling about at various venues.
 (It was Vince Johnson, the current band’s bass player, who voice lead the first afternoon’s “Wannabes” sing along.)
 Over the years, many Society members have grown to consider themselves good friends with one or more of the myriad past and present Freshmen.
 “The Freshmen came from another era when entertainers truly appreciated their fans and their music,” says Paul Halac, a retired teacher from the Chicago area.
 “When fans attended a Four Freshmen concert, the Freshmen were always available after the performance to meet and greet those who went backstage.
 I spent many hours over the years chatting with Ross, Bob, and especially Bill Comstock.
 They were most gracious and accommodating even when they weren’t ‘on the clock.’”

 Over the years the relationship between the Four Freshmen Society and the band became increasingly tight, and at the convention the lines that separate the Society from the band are sometimes blurry.
 For instance, at the general meeting, Society President Mel Meyers mentions the recent gift of a valve trombone to Curtis Calderon, the band’s trumpet player.
-Mel says he hopes the instrument will inspire Curtis to learn to play it and to eventually recreate some of Flanigan’s parts on stage – a suggestion some professional musicians might take offense to.
+Mel says he hopes the instrument will inspire Curtis to learn to play it and to eventually recreate some of Flanigan’s parts on stage – a suggestion some professional musicians might not appreciate.
 The Society even acts to some degree as the band’s record label, and is fronting the lion’s share of the recording costs for the group’s forthcoming CD “Love Songs,” a collection of standards with the backing of a string orchestra from the Czech Republic.

 Like any diehard fans, some Society members feel a deep, personal connection to “our boys” and are willing to go to great lengths to support them.
 In 1998, indefatigable fan Don Boland made it his mission to win “Best Vocal Group” for the Freshmen in DownBeat’s annual reader’s poll, an honor that had last been bestowed on them some 40 years prior.
 Boland knew the Society’s 3,000 or so members could stuff the ballot box, all but ensuring a Freshmen victory.
 The problem?
 That year, “there happened to be NO vocal category in DownBeat’s annual poll,” Boland says.
 Seeking an explanation, he contacted the magazine and was told that the category had been eliminated due to a dearth of jazz vocal groups.
 “Well,” Boland responded, “I vote for a president every four years and there are generally only two viable candidates on that ballot.”